srct/srctweb/README.md

 To-do
 ---

-Note-- this should also be on the wiki
+Note-- this should also be on the [wiki](http://wiki.srct.gmu.edu/)

 **1.1 Release**
-* set up database for people, meeting date on index page, projects
+* Set up database for people, meeting date on index page, projects
-* figure out where to put a link to meeting notes
+* Figure out where to put a link to meeting notes
 * Jeykll for meeting notes, finish hackmason (both not in this repository)
 * Figure out parallaxjs for front page
 * Figure out intellectual property with GMU
-* finish writing privacy policy
+* Finish writing privacy policy
-* affix js for documents navigation-- example http://www.bootstrapzero.com/bootstrap-template/affix-sidebar
+* Affix js for documents navigation-- example http://www.bootstrapzero.com/bootstrap-template/affix-sidebar

 ---